FAIR-by-Design-Methodology/FAIR-by-Design_ToT/Templates/syllabus_template.md

 - if any

 ## Contact information
-- how to reach out to training organisers
+- how to reach out to training organizers